 Battle of the Overpass

 On May 26, 1937, nearly sixty UAW members from Local 174 arrived at Ford Motor Company’s River Rouge Plant to pass out leaflets, with city permit in hand, as part of a campaign to secure union representation for Rouge workers.
 Several neutral observers were also present, including clergy, reporters, and photographers.
 In order to access the greatest number of workers, participants met at the pedestrian overpass on Miller Road at Gate 4 of the complex during a shift change.
 As UAW leaders Walter Reuther, Robert Kantor, Richard Frankensteen, and J.J.
-Kennedy posed for photographers, they were approached by members (possibly as many as forty) of the Ford Service Department and severely beaten.
+Kennedy posed for photographers, they were approached by members of the Ford Service Department and severely beaten.
 Women from UAW Local 174’s Ladies Auxiliary, reporters, and photographers standing below the overpass were also attacked.

 Detroit News photographer James Kilpatrick captured the beatings in vivid detail.
-When men from the Service Department threatened Kilpatrick and demanded that he turn over his film, the clever photographer concealed the actual negatives and gave them blank plates instead.
+When men from the Service Department threatened Kilpatrick and demanded that he turn over his film, the photographer concealed the actual negatives and gave them blank plates instead.
 Over the next few days, widespread publication of photos from the “Battle of the Overpass” made headlines across the country.
 The photos, in conjunction with testimony during the subsequent hearings from medical personnel who treated the injured, brought national attention to the brutal methods utilized by Ford and other companies to fight union organizers.
 This victory in public opinion was crucial for further advances by organized labor.